Johnbathappully/control-volume-using-gesture/README.md

 # control-volume-using-gesture
 use Gesture Control to change the volume of a computer. application of hand tracking and then we will use the hand landmarks to find gestures of our hand to change the volume.

+steps

+ Define the width and height of the camera feed (wCam and hCam).

+Initialize the camera using OpenCV, set its width and height, and initialize a variable to store the previous time (pTime).

+Create an instance of the handDetector class from the HandTrackingModule with a detection confidence of 0.7 and a maximum of 1 hand.

+Initialize pycaw to control the audio volume of the system.
+Get the minimum and maximum volume levels and initialize variables to store the volume, volume bar, and volume percentage.

+Initialize a variable to store the area of the hand bounding box, and set the initial volume bar color.

+Read a frame from the camera feed.
+Find the hand in the image using the handDetector.Get the list of hand landmarks and bounding box of the detected hand.If landmarks are detecteCalculate the area of the bounding box, and filter based on size.If the area is within the specified range:Find the distance between the thumb and index finger landmarks.Map the distance to volume bar and percentage values.Smooth the volume percentage by rounding to the nearest multiple of 10.Determine which fingers are up using the handDetector.If the pinky finger is down, set the system volume to the calculated volume percentage and change the volume bar color to green.
+Otherwise, set the color to red.

+Draw a static volume bar and the current volume bar on the image.

+Display the volume percentage on the image.

+Display the current system volume and set the color based on the pinky finger state.

 ##Increasing Volume